Arboriculture

 GROWING & PROPAGATING SHOWY NATIVE WOODY PLANTS

 Richard Bir.
-Profiles 90+ species of trees and shrubs native to eastern United States (North America), including how to propagate and care for them - particular attention to the Southeast and mid-Atlantic region.
-Detailed descriptions, supplemented by color photographs highlighting flowers and other showy features.
+Profiles more than ninety (90) species of trees and shrubs native to eastern United States (North America), including how to propagate and care for them - with particular attention to the Southeast and mid-Atlantic region.
+Contains detailed descriptions, supplemented by color photographs highlighting flowers and other showy features.
 Section on propagation provides detailed instructions for germinating seeds, as well as rooting stem and root cuttings.
 A valuable, "single source" resource.
 7 x 10, 192p, color photos and illustrations, 1992.

 REFERENCE MANUAL OF WOODY PLANT PROPAGATION, THE: From Seed to Tissue Culture (2/e)